syk2021/419pset3/README.md

 - Creating /search and /obj/<object_id> routes and adding functionality to search database and parse/return data to the html file.
 - Error Handling: Catching exception for unable to open data base
 - Saving and loading cookies to enable user to go back to previous searches and have the form filled with the information that they had before.
+- Writing README.md

+### A description of help from other people & sources of information from not people
+- ULA office hours, Google searches

+### Time spent doing assignment
+- 11 hours

+### Assessment of the assignment
+- What we learned: This assignment helped us learn incorporating Jinja into HTML, creating a server, writing in HTML and working with Flask.
+We learned how to set and retrieve cookies (and inspect them in Chrome) and set up a 404 error handler in Flask.
+- Suggestions for improvement: The demo video posted in Ed Discussion was very helpful in understanding what was expected of this assignment.
+No other suggestions in particular.

 ### Pylint information to graders
 - luxapp.py: We are getting "Access to a protected member _exit of a client class" which is the result of using the os._exit function to exit out of our Flask application if there is a sqlite3 OperationalError with the given database filename.
 Using sys.exit(1) does not work in this case, so this was an unavoidable pylint error.